 Not everyone has a therapist or partner around to help with therapy.
 Even if there is someone nearby, you may be without the letter tiles or pictures you need to practice.
 Using the Writing Therapy app on your iOS or Android device, you can work independently or without extra supplies.

-Step 1 – Setup: Open the Writing Therapy app.
-Go to the Settings and next to Customize Word List, press Choose.
+Pro Tip: If you want to practice only certain words, set Number of Trials to All on the Settings tab and touch Advanced Settings.
+Press Choose next to Customize Word List.
 Select only the words you want to practice.
-Set Number of Trials to All and turn off Auto-Advance.
-If using your own pictures and words, go to the Choose Your Categories screen and press Add/Edit Custom to add a photo and sound.
+If using your own pictures and words, go to the Categories tab and press Add/Edit Custom to add a photo and sound.
+Select all categories on the Categories tab once you’ve edited your word list to ensure all your words will show up.
 You only need to set up your word list once.